JohnRThurlby/Bamazon/README.md

 ### Overview

 This is an Amazon-like storefront application.
-The app will take in orders from customers and deplete stock from the store's inventory.
-As a bonus task, you can program your app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.
+There are three possible paths:

+1. As a customer:   can view what products are for sale, purchase a product, and view the products they have purchased.
+Usage: node bamazonCustomer.js

+2. As a manager:    can view the available products, can view those products with low inventory, add stock to a product, add a new product, and remove a product.
+In the product low inventory view, those products with less that 50% of the inventory limit requested have the inventory shown in red, otherwise it is shown in yellow.
-Usage:
+Usage: node bamazonManager.js

+3. As a supervisor: can view the departmental sales, can modify the overhead costs for a department, add a new department, remove a  department, but only if no products are still in tht department.
+In the departmental sales view, if a product has less than zero profit, the amount is displayed in red.
-node index.js
+Usage: node bamazonSupervisor.js

 Short video showing usage and output: